joe7575/Minetest-Hyperloop/README.md

 ## Minetest goes Hyperloop!

+Hyperloop is passenger transportation system for travelling through evacuated tubes my means of passenger pods.
-The fast and modern way of travelling.
+It is the fast and modern way of travelling.
 * Hyperloop allows travelling from point to point in seconds (900 km/h) :-)
-* Hyperloop tubes can be build in teamwork together with other players
+* The tubes system with all stations and pods have to be build by players
 * It can be used even on small servers without lagging
 * No configuration or programming of the tube network is necessary (only the station names have to be entered)

 **![See Wiki Page for more info](https://github.com/joe7575/Minetest-Hyperloop/wiki)**